-The EU-Africa Business Forum (EABF) takes place every three years back to back with the EU-Africa Summit.
-It is co-organised by the European Union (EU), the African Union Commission (AUC), African and EU business organisations.
+The EU-Africa Business Forum (EABF) takes place every three years back to back with the EU-AU Summit.
+It is co-organised by the European Union (EU), the African Union Commission (AUC), together with African and EU business organisations.
 It is a main event of public-private dialogue between the EU and Africa at continental level and aims at increasing opportunities of sustainable economic cooperation.

-It brings together African and EU business and public leaders from a range of organisations to discuss how to improve the investment climate and increase sustainable economic cooperation opportunities. .
+It brings together African and EU business leadersand political decision-makers to discuss how to improve the investment climate and increase economic partnership opportunities.

 This year’s forum will build on the achievements of the 6th EABF, which took place in November 2017 in Abidjan.
 The last edition emphasized, among other things, the need for permanent and structured public-private dialogue between the EU and Africa at different levels.

 The EU and Africa are determined to work together on a strategic, long-term partnership to develop a shared vision for EU-Africa relations in a globalised world.
 ‘The Joint Communication: Towards a Comprehensive Strategy with Africa’ and the Council of the European Union Conclusions on Africa are seen by the EU as an excellent basis on which to initiate a new ambitious partnership with Africa.
 The Joint Communication proposes to build on five partnerships: